gilch/hissp/docs/macro_tutorial.rst

 and other costs to consider.
 But as a rule of thumb,
-one of the best things you can do to improve a codebase is to make it *shorter*, almost any way you can.
+one of the best things you can do to improve a codebase is to make it *shorter*, `almost any way you can <https://blog.codinghorror.com/the-best-code-is-no-code-at-all/>`_.
 Fewer slightly less-readable lines are much more readable than too many slightly more-readable lines.